-Section 2 - How to comment on a possible breach of Planning Control
+Section 2 - How to request an investigation into a possible breach of planning control

 Members of the public have a vital role in reporting breaches of planning control.
 Any concerns should be raised with us at the earliest opportunity.
 You can make enquiries by telephone on 0300 1234561.
 There is a Planning Enforcement enquiry form on the Council website which can be completed.
 This allows us to have a clear record of the complaint and to keep you informed about any action we take.
 Full contact details are provided at the end of the Charter.